 |---|---|

-| Valid and Reliable | Advisor responses are grounded in retrieved framework content with numbered citations.
-Document templates are developed by credentialed practitioners and reviewed before publication. |
+| Valid and Reliable | Advisor responses are grounded in retrieved content from 70+ published AI governance sources with numbered citations.
+Document templates are developed by credentialed practitioners and reviewed before publication.
+Feedback mechanisms enable continuous quality improvement. |

-| Safe | All systems are advisory only — they cannot take autonomous actions or make decisions that directly affect users or third parties. |
+| Safe | The system is advisory only — it cannot take autonomous actions or make decisions that directly affect users or third parties.
+Aidan's scope is strictly limited to platform information. |

 | Secure and Resilient | Data is encrypted in transit and at rest.
 Authentication uses secure session management with encrypted JWT tokens.
 Payment processing is handled by PCI-compliant Stripe.
-Row-level security is enforced on all application database tables. |
+User-uploaded files are stored in access-controlled Supabase Storage. |

 | Accountable and Transparent | This page.
-We disclose what each AI system does, how it works, what data it uses, and what its limitations are. |
+We disclose what the AI does, how it works, what data it uses, what third parties process it, and what its limitations are. |

 | Explainable and Interpretable | Users can see their organizational and project context in the interface, understanding what inputs shape the AI's responses.
-Advisor responses include numbered citations identifying which retrieved framework content informed each answer. |
+Every Advisor response includes numbered citations showing which source content was retrieved and used. |

-| Privacy-Enhanced | Personal identifiers are not sent to the AI API.
-Data minimization principles guide what we collect.
-Users control their data and can delete it at any time. |
+| Privacy-Enhanced | Personal identifiers are not sent to any AI API.
+Usage event logging captures metadata only — never message content.
+Users control their data and can delete all of it at any time through self-service account deletion.
+Data minimization principles guide what we collect and retain. |

 | Fair — with Harmful Bias Managed | System prompts instruct the AI to provide balanced, framework-grounded guidance without bias toward specific vendors, tools, or approaches.
-Guidance scales to organizational maturity rather than assuming a one-size-fits-all approach. |
+Guidance scales to organizational maturity and PM methodology rather than assuming a one-size-fits-all approach. |

 Additional Framework Alignment